Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: VNE perturbations measure the importance of edges

-Given the similarity between rankings $\{R_{pq}\}$ and $\{\tilde{R}_{pq}\}$, and the observation that computing $\{R_{pq}\}$ directly using Algorithm~\ref{alg:actual} is inefficient (or infeasible) for large graphs, we will focus our attention to studying the approximate rankings $\{\tilde{R}_{pq}\}$ given by Algorithm \ref{alg:approximate} for the remainder of this paper.
+{In Appendix~\ref{app:valid2}, we extend and recapitulate the experimental findings shown in Fig.~\ref{fig:runtime}(B) by obtaining similar results for two empirical networks that will be later described in Sec.~\ref{sec:emp_exp}.} Given the {strong} similarity between rankings $\{R_{pq}\}$ and $\{\tilde{R}_{pq}\}$, and the observation that computing $\{R_{pq}\}$ directly using Algorithm~\ref{alg:actual} is inefficient (or infeasible) for large graphs, we will focus our attention to studying the approximate rankings $\{\tilde{R}_{pq}\}$ given by Algorithm \ref{alg:approximate} for the remainder of this paper.